-Given what a huge success “Forrest Gump” was when it showed up at the movie theaters in 1994 and given how many Oscars it won, one would have easily thought that Hollywood had found a new golden theme to make a movie on.
+Given what a huge success “Forrest Gump” was when it was first presented in movie theaters in 1994 and given how many Oscars it won, one would have easily thought that Hollywood had found a new golden theme to make a movie on.
 In fact, it did not.
 The following year did not offer films with surviving heroes or the same reverence for American domestic political history that there was obviously a big craving for.

 This may not be something to mourn, as it is not uncommon for Hollywood to exploit good ideas, but we hardly believe it is the goodness behind it, but rather that “Forrest Gump” has a rather unique script at its core.

 The script, in turn, is based on a novel by Winston Groom.
-Tom Hanks was a star even before “Forrest Gump” but it should not be denied that the film gave him another powerful push up to the sky vault and of course with all right.
+Tom Hanks was a star even before “Forrest Gump” but it should not be denied that the film gave him another powerful push up to the sky and brought him to the top amongst actors.
 Despite the amount of computer effects that the man is forced to work for, he does every move and articulation in a totally convincing way.
 The film follows Forrest through his life where Mum and his childhood friend and later love interest Jenny play the biggest roles.
 Forrest slides through life and, apparently, accidentally gets to go to college, ends up in the army, becomes a ping-pong professional, shrimp captain, and more.
 Through an epic storytelling style, we get to follow Forrest and those closest to him and see how fate shapes his life.